What CHEEREIO is

 postprocess_prep.batch will automatically create a variety of figures, movies, and consolidated data files that the user can then view and modify.
 The folder also includes an API of useful functions in the

 LETKF comes from the rich tradition of data assimilation, and there is far more to it than can be described in this documentation.
 The 4D-LETKF algorithm was first described in Hunt. et. al., , which includes a detailed step-by-step description of how one might implement the computation.
 You can download a painfully detailed slide deck I made in 2021 that gives a crash course in data assimilation, linking LETKF with other methods (3DVAR, 4DVAR, EnKF, etc.), at this link.
-One slide from that Those notes were developed from a variety of sources, including Data Assimilation: Methods, Algorithms, and Applications by Asch, Bocquet, and Nodet and the ECMWF’s lecture notes.
+Those notes were developed from a variety of sources, including Data Assimilation: Methods, Algorithms, and Applications by Asch, Bocquet, and Nodet and the ECMWF’s lecture notes.
 Kazuyuki Miyazaki at the Jet Propulsion Laboratory pioneered the use of LETKF for chemical data assimilation, and his papers are extremely valuable in understanding this rapidly developing field.

 To whet your appetite for the LETKF algorithm, below is a diagram of the matrices formed in the process of the assimilation computation.
 Some aspects of this, particularly the distinction between a control and state vector, will be discussed later in the documention.
-But the details of the mathematics are left to the Hunt. et. al., paper.
+The details of the mathematics are left to the Hunt. et. al., paper.